-In 2015, distracted driving killed 3,477 in the U.S. and injured 391,000.
+In 2016, distracted driving killed 3,450 people in the United States.
 Distracted driving is any activity that diverts attention from driving.
 Examples of types of distraction include:

 - Talking or texting on your phone (regardless of hand-help or hands free);

 - Talking to people in your vehicle; or

 - Finding with the stereo, entertainment or navigation system.

 To help combat this problem, federal employees and contractors are prohibited from texting, emailing, or engaging in any form of electronic data communication while operating a government vehicle.
 Additionally, federal drivers must comply with all state and local traffic laws.
 Agencies may have additional internal guidance.

 GSA Fleet also offers an accredited Defensive Driving Course at no additional cost to all drivers of GSA leased vehicles.

 Join us and pledge to drive distraction-free! [a nongovernment site]